-Accurate Financial Disclosure
+Accurate Financial and Non-financial Disclosure

-Financial statements should be drafted, audited and disclosed to high-quality standards of accounting.
-An annual audit should be conducted by an independent auditor to provide external and objective assurance on the way in which the financial statements are drafted and presented.
+Financial and non-financial statements should be drafted, audited and disclosed to high-quality standards of accounting.
+An annual audit should be conducted by an independent auditor to provide external and objective assurance on the way in which the financial and non-financial statements are drafted and presented.
 Channels for disseminating information should afford users fair, timely and cost-effective access to relevant information.